Fastbound Review: Best FFL Software?

 FastBound Interface and Usability

 First off, let’s start with the interface.
-Having played with almost every FFL software on the market, I will say that the interface for FastBound is the best.
-But I need to make a caveat to this statement.
-Having worked with software in different industries, I believe most of the FFL software user interfaces (how it looks) and user experiences (how you can naturally use it) could be improved.
+Having played with almost every FFL software on the market, I will say that the interface for FastBound is better than most, but not great.
+In truth, having worked with software in different industries, I believe most of the FFL software user interfaces (how it looks) and user experiences (how you can naturally use it) could be improved – the only exception is FFL Safes which has the best look and feel.
+Fastbound?
+I’d give it a distant second.

 My take on Fast Bound’s software layout is that, like many others in the industry, they started with a simple few features and, over time, have added more and more.
 However, it feels as though the initial design didn’t account for all the new features, and so many new capabilities were stacked one on top of another, causing the cluttered feel.
-So, while FastBound does it the best, I still think they could improve in this area.
+So, while FastBound does it better than most, it has a lot of room for improvement and isn’t as good as FFL Safe’s.

 FastBound’s Features

-As is the case with just about every legitimate FFL software on the market, FastBound has all the necessary features like a sound electronic bound book, electronic 4473 file handling, barcode scanning, the FFL check system, and the necessary background check.
+As is the case with just about every legitimate FFL software on the market, FastBound has all the necessary features like a sound electronic bound book, barcode scanning, the FFL check system, and the necessary background check.

 Another thing that is unique to them is how much they integrate with other POS services and services like 4473 Cloud.
 You can use them as your compliance software for POS options like Trident1 and others.
 I like 4473 Cloud since it allows you to store all of your electronic 4473, making life easier.